Get ready. We're gearing up for our upcoming events.

 From marketing to sales, the number and quality of leads required to hit company revenue goals is important to calculate.
 Or, how many leads of a certain quality does a sales rep need to make quota?
 From sales to marketing, the speed and depth of lead follow-up that makes economic sense is important to calculate.
-Or, how many call/email attempts to engage should a sales rep make to every lead to not waste leads?
+Or, how many call/email attempts to engage should a sales rep make so as not to waste leads?

 3. Set up closed-loop reporting

 This part completes the feedback loop between marketing and sales.
-Specifically, closed-loop reporting allows you to increase close rate, sales ROI, and marketing ROI.
+Specifically, closed-loop reporting allows you to increase close rates, sales ROI, and marketing ROI.